KelvinHere/Yoga_Milestone_4/README.md

 # Social Yoga - Full Stack - Milestone 4

-The idea of this app is to create a space where people can learn yoga from a multitude of instructors.
+This app creates a space where people can learn yoga from a multitude of instructors.

 Users can sign up and find lessons that instructors have created, free or paid.
-Users can find out about these lessons through descriptions / reviews and ratings and decide if they would like to subscribe or buy them.
+Users can find out about these lessons through descriptions / reviews and ratings and decide if they would like to subscribe to or buy them.
 Instructors who decide to use this site will be able to create and manage their lessons through the apps tools, set lesson prices and view the details of all the sales they have made on the site.